 First of all, you need to contact the US Internal Revenue Service (IRS) to get an FEIN.
-This is necessary to report taxes and other documents to the IRS on behalf of your company and provide information about your employees to state agencies.
-You can apply for an EIN online here, or by calling 1-800-829-4933.
+This is necessary to report taxes and other documents to the IRS on behalf of your company.
+You can apply for an FEIN online here, or by calling 1-800-829-4933.

 Step 2: Set up Tax Records

 Keeping organized records of your employment taxes is vital to owning your own business.
 Not only does the IRS mandate that all tax records be kept on file for at least four years, but you can also monitor the progress of your company and prepare your tax returns much easier if you implement a methodical system.
 There are three types of withholding taxes you’ll need: